sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 Back in our animation blueprint, we can bind our local, normalized velocity to our blend space player:

 ![Blend space player final]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fppanim-locomotion-bs-02.png){: .align-center}

+Note that I'm using a 2D blend space to have different animations for walking forward, backward, left, and right.
+If you just want to use a single `Walk` animation, use the length of `LocalVelocity2DNormalized` as your blend space input by connecting a `Vector Length` node.
+This is what we actually do in _Cloud Crashers_; I just wanted to show that this system can also support directional walk animations.
+{: .notice--info}

 Now, we have a base locomotive pose based on our directional movement speed.
 But we still need to transition between our `Grounded` and `Airborne` states.
 If we don't, we'll keep running when we jump or fall, which isn't what we want.